freelock/matrix-notification-resource/README.md

 * `matrix_server_url`: *Required.* Example: https://matrix.org
 * `token`: *Required.* token to authenticate with Matrix server
 * `room_id`: *Required.* The room to send notifications to -- this account must already be a member of this room.
+* `msgtype`: Used to post a custom message type e.g. if you want to attach a json blob.
+If set to anything other than m.notice, the resource will attach a "build" json object containing the build metadata info.
+Defaults to `m.notice`, can be overridden by the put resource.
+* `data_file`: *Optional.* (string) Default file to post to the data key of a custom message type.
+The contents of this file is generally assumed to be a JSON-encoded string.
+Can be overridden in the job parameters.

 Pull requests accepted for room_alias, user logins, auto-joins.